Krzysztof Janowicz's blog

 Open Access: SWJ Going for Gold

-Since its launch in 2009 the Semantic Web journal (SWJ) has been a firm supporter of so called 'green' Open Access (OA).
-For SWJ that means that all journal issues are published in accepted manuscript format on the semantic-web-journal.net webpage and are available to anyone, for free.
-The official published version of the issues are available only to licensed users at the IOS Press website.
-Some articles are available also in the form of Open Access (OA) through IOS Press as authors could opt-in to publish with full OA.
+Since its launch in 2009 the Semantic Web journal (SWJ) has been a firm supporter of so called 'green' open access (OA).
+For SWJ that meant that all journal issues from volume 1, issue 1 onwards were published in accepted manuscript format on the semantic-web-journal.net webpage and are available to anyone, for free.
+Initially, the official published version of the issues were available only to licensed users at the IOS Press website.
+From 2020 onwards the journal became a full 'gold' open access journals.

 Special Issue on Semantic Web for Cultural Heritage